In a Nutshell

 Best for bad credit: OneMain Financial

 Why OneMain stands out: While some lenders only work with people who have good credit, OneMain Financial is encouraging to those whose credit profiles aren’t as strong.
-OneMain Financial also offers mini online financial education classes to help people get their finances back on track and improve their credit health.
+OneMain Financial also has online financial education articles.

 Read reviews of OneMain Financial personal loans for more details.